jooheonchoi/ProgressTracker/README.md

 - You can reload the state of my application by: running the app initially.
 When you run the app, a pop-up will ask you if you would like to load from file.
 Clicking yes will bring up the saved list of subjects and create its buttons.

-### Phase 4
-Task 2: I have a type hierarchy other than the "Saveable" from P2.
-I have made this hierarchy while working on my P3.
-In the panels package in ui, I have the abstract class "HelperPanel" which represents a more complicated panel that will go into a panel in my ProgressTracker class (which extends JFrame).
-HelperPanel is extended by ListOfSubjectHelperPanel, which creates and deletes buttons for each subject; and SubjectHelperPanel, which is a panel showing parts of the subject we are viewing, including a table of updates and options to add to it.
-UpdateTablePanel is a panel that is a component of SubjectHelperPanel, but I did not make it extend HelperPanel because it has a different layout and setup from what I wanted HelperPanels to have.

-Task 3: One issue I solved is implementing a type hierarchy for HelperPanel, as described above.
-This is an issue I solved before P4 having no knowledge about this task, which the instructor allowed.

-UML_Design_Diagram.jpg can be found in the root.
-I drew out my UML first to identify coupling issues and it wasn't looking great.
-I could not refactor my code, but instead I will talk about problems presented by the UML.